 Porta del Borgo and Old Town

 I would start with a walk through the Porto del Borgo.
 Walk through the old city gate that is directly behind the promenade.
-The entrance to the historical center of Porto Venere that leads to its main street – Via Capellini – was built in the 12th century.
+The entrance to the historical center of Porto Venere leads to its main street – Via Capellini – and was built in the 12th century.